AimableHonorable/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * Script to count number of directories that are in a path
 * Script to print environment variables
 * Script to print all local variables including environment variables and functions
-* Script to crate a variable
+* Script to crate a  local variable
+* Script to create global variable